 Humanely Raised & Handled

 Animals are raised in small batches.
 Travel time between farm and processing is minimal.
 Processing facilities work slowly and with care to ensure animals are calm and safe.
 Our cattle are slaughtered using upright slaughter techniques (based on Temple Grandin's principles of animal restraint) by master shochtim (kosher slaughterers) with whom Naftali has worked and studied.
-Our beef are never slaughtered using "shackle & hoist" or "shackle and drag" methods.
+Our beef are never slaughtered using inversion pens or "shackle and drag" methods.

 Every farm we work with is a family business, run by folks who love their land, love the animals, take pride in their work and, in many cases, share it with the next generation.